Singular divisors and syzygies of polarized abelian threefolds: Introduction

-However, the method above cannot be used for example when our base loci consists only of abelian subvarieties.
-Furthermore the intersection numbers it provides are quite big.
-For this reason inversion of adjunction type techniques come well in hand.
-First, they force the base loci to contain non-trivial components with high multiplicity for not so large "$t$".
-Second, if the intersection numbers of $L$ with respect to these loci are quite large, then by changing divisors we can cut these loci and get to a zero-dimensional one.
-Third, once "$t$" grows inversion of adjunction forces the Seshadri contant $\epsilon(L;0)$ to become smaller and smaller.
-So, by \cite{KL17} this imposes again strong conditions on the shape of infinitesimal Newton--Okounkov bodies.
+Inspired by work of Faltings in diophantine geometry, Ein--Lazarsfeld--Nakamaye \cite{ELN94} pioneered the idea of differentiation in algebraic geometry.
+Due to \cite{N96}, on abelian varieties the multiplicity function of any irreducible component of $\Bstable(\pi^*(L)-tE)$ has large slope, as "$t$" varies.
+So, if this locus contains a non-degenerate subvariety, then $\Bstable(\pi^*(L)-tE)$ start containing pretty quickly sums of this subvariety until finally $\pi^*(L)-tE$ is no more pseudo-effective.

-In order to prove our main statements, we use simultaneously differentiation and inversion of adjunction techniques together with interesting phenomena about infinitesimal base loci $\Bstable\big(\pi^*L-tE\big)$ on abelian manifolds.
-This is enhanced by seeing all this data through the lenses of Newton-Okounkov body theory, both local and infinitesimal.
-The main reason for using these convex sets is that it allows not only to understand better intersection numbers, but they also can be viewed as a powerful computational tool.
+As in \cite{KL19}, Newton--Okounkov bodies enable us to quantify numerically this geometric data, as they encode intersection numbers and form a powerful computational tool.
+So, using the infinitesimal picture of positivity, developed in \cite{KL18,KL17}, the behaviour of our base loci prescribe restrictions to the shape of infinitesimal Newton-Okounkov bodies as convexs set in $\RR^3$.
+As their Euclidean volume is $L^3/6$, so quite large, we get a contradiction.

-Much of the notation and definitions in this article follow closely the standard textbooks \cite{Har} and \cite{PAG}.
+When our base loci consists only of abelian subvarieties we apply inversion of adjunction type techniques, as in \cite{EL93, AS95, Ka97, H97}.
+For example, when the intersection numbers of $L$ with respect to these loci are quite large, then by changing divisors we can cut the log-canonical center and be in good shape.
+Otherwise, the Seshadri contant of $L$ is forced to be small, which with some more work leads us to a contradiction of the conditions we have in the main statement.